Michael E. Wegscheider: Later career

 From November 2016 to April 2017, Wegscheider served as deputy commander of the 55th Maneuver Enhancement Brigade, and he was promoted to colonel in April 2017.
 In 2017, Wegscheider also completed the Maneuver Commanders Pre-Command Course.
 From April 2017 to May 2020, he commanded the 56th Stryker Brigade Combat Team in Horsham.
 In 2018, he graduated from the Joint Task Force Commander Training Course.

 In May 2020, Wegscheider was promoted to brigadier general and assigned as the 28th Infantry Division's assistant division commander for support (ADC-S).
 In June 2021, he was appointed the division's assistant division commander for maneuver (ADC-M).
 In March 2024, Wegscheider was promoted to major general and assigned as commander of the 28th Infantry Division.
+In October 2025, he was appointed as the Pennsylvania National Guard's deputy adjutant general for army.
+He was succeeded as division commander by Brigadier General Reece J. Lutz.

 Awards

 Wegscheider's awards and decorations include: